-1.6 What are annual catch limits and accountability measures and why are they required?
+1.7 What are annual catch limits and accountability measures and why are they required?

-A reauthorization of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) in 2007 required implementation of new tools to end and prevent overfishing to achieve the OY from a fishery.
-The tools ACLs and AMs.
+A reauthorization of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) in 2007 required implementation of new tools to end and prevent overfishing to achieve the optimum yield (OY) from a fishery.
+The tools are annual catch limits (ACLs) and accountability measures (AMs).
 An ACL is the level of annual catch of a stock that, if met or exceeded, triggers some corrective action.
-The AMs are the corrective action, and they are management controls to prevent ACLs from being exceeded and to correct overages of ACLs
+The AMs are the corrective action, and they are management controls to prevent ACLs from being exceeded and to correct overages of ACLs if they occur.
+Two examples of AMs include an in-season closure if catch is projected to reach the ACL and reducing the ACL by an overage that occurred the previous fishing year.
+The South Atlantic Council took action in Amendment 34 to the Snapper Grouper FMP (SAFMC 2015) to enhance the effectiveness of the AMs for yellowtail snapper.